Web analytics is essential to understanding your customers’ behavior while visiting your website.

 Chartbeat is very appealing to different large news sites (The New York Times, CNN, etc.), so it is priced higher.
 This web analytics tools may be a great option for ambitious publishers.

-Clicktale acts like a video recorder for website visits.
+Contentsquare acquired Clicktale in 2019 to combine both of their digital experience platforms to provide users with a rich set of behavioral data, multiple analysis tools, and AI-powered anomaly alerts.
+The platform acts like a video recorder for website visits.
 How so?
-Clicktale uses a monitoring feature that gives insight on customer behavior through mouse movement and scrolling.
+Contentsquare uses a monitoring feature that gives insight on customer behavior through mouse movement and scrolling.
 Other features include attention heat maps, online form conversion rate measurements, and a "Most Errored Page Report" and best of all, great mobile device tracking.
-If you’re looking for detailed information about your customers, with a price between free and $990, then try out Clicktale.

 For up to 30,000 actions per month for free, Woopra is a great tool for those seeking a real-time customer analytics platform.
 It’s designed to help capture and consolidate traffic with users on your site.
 With Woopra, you are able to create a complete profile for each website visitor and track their full life-cycle.
 Woopra is a great option for growing businesses.